bitlabstudio/django-frequently/README.rst

 Default: ``True``

-Set this to ``True`` in order to hide the email field on the question create form.
+Set this to ``False`` in order to hide the email field on the question create form.
 This makes sense when you have set ``FREQUENTLY_ALLOW_ANONYMOUS`` to ``False`` - in this case you already know the email address of the user.